auth0-tutorials/vapor-tutorial/build-your-first-swift-web-app-with-vapor.md

 ---

-**TL;DR**: The Swift language is growing popularity not only for iOS apps, but also for server-side applications.
+**TL;DR**: The Swift language is growing in popularity not only for iOS apps, but also for server-side applications.
 In this article, we'll use Vapor framework to build a web app.

 ---